openl2m/openl2m/docs/code/drivers/snmp/snmp-transceiver-type.rst

 entPhysicalVendorType (.1.3.6.1.2.1.47.1.1.1.1.3) can also be used:
     .1.3.6.1.2.1.47.1.1.1.1.3.1006 = OID: .1.3.6.1.4.1.9.12.3.1.10.151
+        Cisco Entity VendorType OID MIB defines this as " cevPortGESFP", likely an empty SFP slot.

     .1.3.6.1.2.1.47.1.1.1.1.3.1007 = OID: .1.3.6.1.4.1.9.12.3.1.9.76.3
+        defined by Cisco as "cevSFP10GSR", ie 10g-SR

 Note that the returned value is *vendor-defined*, i.e. complex to parse!